2019 Totnes bus crash: Incident

 At the time of the incident, the bus was operating on the Stagecoach Gold service from Torquay to Plymouth, and it had just departed the town of Paignton with a full and standing load of passengers.
 Between there and the next major settlement, Totnes, the Gold route uses the rural A385 single-carriageway road.
 The speed limit on this section of road is 60 mph.
 The crash occurred at 10:50 local time, close to the village of Berry Pomeroy.

 Travelling westbound along the A385, the bus driver, 19-year-old Kameron Allan, became distracted for around 18 seconds by his jacket flapping from the opened cab window of the bus.
-While Allan was distracted by attempts to retrieve these items, the bus left the road at a sharp left-hand bend in an area of open country.
+While Allan was distracted by attempts to retrieve these items, the bus left the road at a sharp right-hand bend in an area of open country.
 After mounting the grass verge and crashing through a hedgerow along the outside of the bend, the bus fell 5 ft down an embankment, coming to rest on its side in a grassy field close to the road.
 According to an eyewitness on board, the entire incident panned out during the space of only around five seconds, which started with the bus beginning to shake and several passengers screaming; there was then a change in momentum as the bus fell over onto the passenger side.
 Several passengers had to climb over unconscious bodies to escape from the wreckage.